 The demand for fast turnaround in equipment maintenance and repair — along with the outdoor site conditions — means Schnabel’s crew does a lot of stick welding.
 But they also perform flux-Cored welding using Miller SuitCase® X-TREME™ VS wire feeders for larger projects.

 Their day might include welding steel hydraulic lines, welding 1-inch steel plate, fabricating custom parts for the wash plant or carbon arc gouging cracks in an excavator bucket.

-Schnabel, Blaschke and site foreman Gene Cheeseman had all used Miller welding equipment in the past, and they knew the durability and ease of use would be a good fit for the needs on the Scribner Creek mine site.
+Schnabel, Blaschke and site foreman Gene Cheeseman had all used Miller welding equipment in the past.
+They knew the durability and ease of use would be a good fit for the Scribner Creek mine site.

 “Both the Big Blue 800 that we’ve got and the Trailblazer are just key units.
 It’s definitely been a big help to our season, that’s for sure,” Schnabel says.
 “As long as the guys know how to use them and take care of them, then they’re going to take care of us.
 The Miller stuff is just easy to work with and work on.”

 In addition to welding, Schnablel's crew also uses the two machines for power generation and compressed air needs.
 Both machines are engine-driven welders, so the team uses them to power grinders, tools, lights and even heaters on chilly mornings.